 Need an appointment outside her availability?
 Send her an email to request one.

-Meet with Natalie to discuss faculty-directed programs through the University College, Watts College of Public Service and Community Solutions, Mary Lou Fulton Teachers College, College of Health Solutions, Thunderbird School of Global Management, and The College of Liberal Arts and Sciences, including the School of Social Transformation and Department of Psychology.
+Meet with Natalie to discuss faculty-directed programs through the University College, Watts College of Public Service and Community Solutions, Mary Lou Fulton Teachers College and the College of Health Solutions.
 She works closely with faculty and staff from these schools to develop and implement a wide variety of excursions all over the globe.
 Additionally, Natalie supports the Flinn Scholars study abroad programs offered in collaboration with various academic units at ASU.